 What is a 3PL?

 Third-party logistics providers (more commonly known as 3PLs) are companies that offer outsourced logistics management services.
-Basically, 3PL providers will handle most any task related to getting
+Basically, 3PL providers will handle most any task related to getting a finished product to its endpoint.
+The most common 3PL service is the transportation or shipping of packages, pallets, storage tanks or other units from a manufacturer's warehouse to the final destination -- that is, the customer.

 A 3PL's usefulness is not limited to transportation, however.
 For example, most 3PLs will also provide outsourced warehouse management, order fulfillment, off-site storage and inventory management services.
 In addition, 3PLs will sometimes offer reverse logistics management -- that is, the reuse of materials and products through refurbishing and remanufacturing or, if reuse is not possible, the proper disposal of these items.
 3PLs also often provide freight-related services, such as freight consolidation and inbound-outbound freight management.